Easter decorations don’t have to be expensive. An easy, yet thrifty tutorial on How to Make Glitter Decorated Easter Eggs.

 If you’re looking for more Easter posts, check out these posts: Easter Desserts: Decorated Dipped Pretzel Rods, Cadbury Chocolate Creme EggCupcakes with Salted Caramel Frosting, and the Top 10 Easter Books for Kids.

 How do you decorate for Easter?
+Have you ever made glitter decorated Easter eggs?
 Any quick and easy decorations you have to share?